adamrmelnyk/blag/content/post/taocp-vol-2-seminumerical-algorithms.md

 # Prelude to the Second Volume

 It's been about eight months (As of April) since I finished reading the first volume.
 Though it's likely not a surprise to many, I'll admit that it was one of the more challenging reads and though I've read through my share of books on computer algorithms, they really can't compare to the TAOCP.
 Though the language itself is fairly the simple, the content was some of the heaviest I've encountered.
 [My summary of the experience reading through the first volume](/post/the-art-of-computer-programming/) was more or less my thoughts on the book, but didn't offer a lot in terms of the content that was covered or any interesting material that was gleamed from its pages; perhaps I'll remedy that when I have time for a second read through.
 Admittedly, there was quite a bit of content and I don't think I wanted to post a section by section summary of the volume, especially when you consider that much of the first volume was devoted to stacks, trees, linked lists, and other data structures, something most software engineers and programmers are familiar with.
-Luckily the second volume is far less familiar territory and may be more interesting to talk about. <!-- re-write this last part -->.
+Luckily the second volume is far less familiar territory and may be more interesting to write about. <!-- re-write this last part -->

 # Seminumerical Algorithms